paprins/tfmake/README.md

 #### Section `provider`
 The `provider` section specifies what (default) provider to use for this project.
 As a result, you don't have to specify it anymore on the command-line.

 So, no more `tfmake azure plan`.
-Instead, just configure the `provider` property and type type `tfmake plan`.
+Instead, just configure the `provider` property and type `tfmake plan`.

 #### Section `environment`
 The `environment` section can contain a list of environment variables that need to be set before calling the `make` target.